lsst-dm/panda_lsst_io/src/general/panda_system.rst

 - **Monitors**.
 The main monitor is a PanDA monitor.
 It can also be integrated with Grafana, ElasticSearch.

 - **Messaging**.
 The system employs a messaging service, for example ActiveMQ, to communicate between each other.

+- **Indigo IAM**.
+The Indigo IAM is employed to manage OIDC based authentication and authorization operations.

 Authentication/Authorization
 ----------------------------